Bioconductor/bioconductor.org/content/news/bioc_3_0_release.md

 Changes in version 1.99.4:

-- don't run pwiz example [2014-10-05 Sun]
+- don't run pwiz example &#91;2014-10-05 Sun&#93;

 Changes in version 1.99.3:

-- revising unit testing and using suggested convention as described in Bioc unitTesting guidelines [2014-10-02 Thu]
+- revising unit testing and using suggested convention as described in Bioc unitTesting guidelines &#91;2014-10-02 Thu&#93;

 Changes in version 1.99.2: